 If you can’t get enough of celebrating Latino culture at Festival Betances, this is another great event to consider.

-The main event is a parade which starts at the Hynes Convention Center and ends at City Hall Plaza.
+The main event is a parade that starts at the Hynes Convention Center and ends at City Hall Plaza.

 There will also be a lot of live music, carnival rides, and plenty of vendors providing classic Puerto Rican foods for sale.